 Dynamic Demand Management

 Demand for power is controlled remotely to balance against supply, using online data and artificial intelligence.
-In one scenario, consumers programme appliances to turn on and off according to price signals online, eg “I want to heat water and charge my car only with off-peak energy that’s cheaper than 6p/Kwh”.
+In one scenario, consumers programme appliances to turn on and off according to price signals online, eg “I want to heat water and charge my car only with off-peak energy that is cheaper than 25p/Kwh”.
 Alternatively, industrial users are given cheaper tariffs if they allow generators to turn off their equipment to cope with short peaks in demand.
-Such control helps deal with the so-called “Corrie humps”, where millions of people watch Coronation Street and when the programme ends about a million of them decide to make a cup of tea !
+Such control helps deal with the so-called “Corrie humps”, where millions of people watch the popular Coronation Street series on television and when the programme ends about a million of them all decide to make a cup of tea !

 Useful links for information